1) Get your 5 a day

 Here is a sampling of the serious, life-threatening conditions that are the direct result that smoking causes::

 - Kidney cancer

 Moreover, the scientific studies are consistent that when you smoke, the people around you, especially children, are at risk of developing serious health problems.

 10) Try to cut out stress

 The dog next door is barking in the early hours of the morning.
 The checkout line at the supermarket is 10 people deep.
 Your car battery just went flat and you can’t get to work on time.

 How do you react to each of these situations above?
 Are you stressing out or are you calm?
 When life’s hurdles get the better of us, it can contribute to everything from high blood pressure to irritable bowel syndrome.

 The link between stress and our hearts is serious.
 Studies have shown that earthquakes and Mondays double the incidence of heart attacks and that heart disease kills men three times as frequently in the year following the death of their wife.

-Feeling stressed can also lead to behaviours that increase heart disease risk, such as smoking, skipping exercise and skipping out to snack on our favourite fast food.
+Feeling stressed can also lead to behaviors that increase heart disease risk, such as smoking, skipping exercise and skipping out to snack on our favorite fast food.